mjmlio/mjml/packages/mjml-cli/README.md

 You can output the resulting email responsive HTML in a file.
 If the file does not exist, it will be created.

-### Sets the validation rule to `skip` so that the file is rendered without being validated.
+### Set the validation rule to `skip` so that the file is rendered without being validated.

 ```bash
 $> mjml -l skip -r input.mjml